 There are several provisions that just about all employee handbooks should include.
 Let’s simply cover the top five.
-There are certainly numerous other important provisions to include in an employee handbook, but these five are critical and provide important protections for employers (both nonprofit and for-profit employers).
+There are certainly numerous other important provisions to include in an employee handbook, but these five are critical and provide important protections for employers (both nonprofit and for-profit).

 The employee handbook should make it clear it is NOT a contract.
 The employee handbook needs a “disclaimer.”

-Under Iowa law it’s critically important to point out that the employee handbook is just that – a handbook – and not an employment contract, and does not make any promises about continued employment.
+Under Iowa law it’s critically important to point out that the employee handbook is just that–a handbook–and not an employment contract.
+And, the employee handbook should not make any promises about continued employment.
 Consider using language similar to this:

 I understand and agree that nothing in the Employee Handbook creates, or is intended to create, a promise or representation of continued employment and that employment at [Nonprofit/Company] is employment at will, which may be terminated at the will of either [Nonprofit/Company] or myself.
 Furthermore, I acknowledge that this handbook is neither a contract of employment nor a legal document.